LukeShortCloud/rootpages/src/linux_commands/permissions.rst

 Manage password expiration.

 .. csv-table::
-   :header: Usage, Explanation, Example
+   :header: Usage, Explanation
-   :widths: 20, 20, 20
+   :widths: 20, 20

-   "-l", "list a specified user's account and password expirations", "" "-E YYYY-MM-DD", "set an expiration date for the account", "" "-M", "set the maximum amount of days before a user's password is required to change", ""
+   "-l", "list a specified user's account and password expirations" "-E YYYY-MM-DD", "set an expiration date for the account" "-M", "set the maximum amount of days before a user's password is required to change"

 pwck
 ~~~~